Langley Centennial Museum

 Track 5: Sikh landowners.
 Dabo Ram and his friend.

 Track 6: Animals kept on the Davis farm.
-Machinery becoming more prevelant.
+Machinery becoming more prevalent.
 Early milking machines.

 Track 7: Their hay was bailed in Fort Langley and picked up by the river.